How “Imbalanced Domestic Trade” disrupts a closed economy

 The economic problem that makes distribution difficult: There is nothing that guarantees that #1 is equal to #2.

 This is no fantasy for contemporary economies.
-We already have some creeping contemporary examples such as Amazon and Walmart who have driven many out of small businesses, although they are doing just what under capitalism they are supposed to do.
-Automobile and electronic production employ many fewer workers to produce much more goods/services than 50 years ago.
+We already have some creeping contemporary examples such as Amazon and Walmart who have driven many out of small businesses, although under capitalism they are doing just they are supposed to do.
+Automobile and electronic production employ many fewer workers to produce much more value in goods/services than 50 years ago.
 In the US some manufacturing has been moved to China and Mexico.
 As the number of needed workers becomes smaller, wage competition for fewer jobs drives wages lower, which has been even more obvious since the 1980’s.
 Low wages then reduce aggregate demand even more for an economy as customers have less money.

-I will analyze a closed economy by showing how international trade has for hundreds of years been analyzed.
+I will analyze a closed economy the same way international trade has for hundreds of years been analyzed.
 There is a surprisingly close comparison to a closed economy.
-I have taken from International Trade economics three economic measures that are quite useful: “trade balance” “current account” and “capital account”.
+I have taken from international trade economics three economic measures that are quite useful: trade balance, current account and capital account.

-Section 2: International Trade Analysis: How trade imbalance has long been known to negatively affect international trade.
+Section 2: International Trade Analysis: Trade imbalance has often long been known to negatively affect international trade.
 Later Section 3 will show how a closed economy can similarly be affected.

-Mercantilism: In the sixteenth to eighteenth centuries some countries had a policy of deliberately exporting more products/services than they imported, with the purpose of building up higher reserves or “ money” from the importing countries, which would make it easier to enable them to import goods.
+Mercantilism: In the sixteenth to eighteenth centuries some countries had a policy of deliberately exporting more products/services than they imported, with the purpose of building up higher reserves or money from the importing countries, which would make it easier to enable them to import goods.
 This was called mercantilism, which especially in the seventeenth century was considered by many economists to be the best way to build wealth for a country.
 That is usually hardest on the importing country, but the exporting country also could experience a lack of demand for their exports which could also reduce their GDP.
 So both countries lose when this continues.
-As this problem was better understood, mercantilism became out of fashion, and considered unworkable international trading policy because it eventually began to discourage international trade for both exporting and importing countries, and in some cases increased conflict among nations.
+As this problem was better understood, mercantilism went out of fashion, and considered unworkable international trading policy because it often eventually discouraged international trade for both exporting and importing countries, and in some cases increased conflict among nations.

 And of course this is not a method that could ever be used among citizens within one economy to resolve imbalances within that country, since everyone uses the same money.

-Section 3: Explains how “trade imbalance” can happen in a closed economy.
+Section 3: How “Trade imbalance” can happen in a closed economy.

-To me, it is remarkable that for over 100 years this problem has been so well recognized with respect to international trade, but still not recognized within just one (possibly closed) economy.
+To me, it is remarkable that for over 100 years this possibility has been so well recognized with respect to international trade, but still not recognized as possible within just one economy.

 “Capital account” in a closed economy?
-Under international trade it was explained that the capital account measures the money or gold or capital that importers paid for traded products they received from exporters.
-A similar mechanism needs to somehow happen in a closed economy—to explain how people that “save” would recycle their money back to “importers” from which they received it, otherwise an economy could eventually grind to a halt.
-Economist Keynes identified a “liquidity trap” that could be described this way.
+Under international trade it was explained that the capital account measures the money or gold or capital flow that importers paid for traded products they received from exporters.
+A similar mechanism needs to somehow happen in a closed economy—to explain how people that save would recycle their money back to importers from which they received it, otherwise an economy could eventually grind to a halt.
+Economist Keynes identified a liquidity trap which he believed could slow an economy.
 I now realize there are many examples of economic institutions that evolved that moved money similarly as “capital account” required, or transferred goods/services without money transfer, which will be listed in Section 5 of this essay.
 Government taxation to purchase public goods for citizens is just one common example.
-Another are banks that borrow money from “exporters” and loan to “importers” so they can continue to consume, but unfortunately that gradually transfers some interest back to exporters.
+Another are banks that borrow money from exporters and loan to importers so they can continue to consume, but unfortunately that gradually transfers some interest back to exporters.

 How do we resolve that logical conclusion with FRED data that shows that total saving is not always zero? https://fred.stlouisfed.org/series/PSAVERT

 That is resolved in Section 5 —where “Capital account” compensation comes in to play.
-One example: Federal Government that virtually always goes into further public debt—which is one important method that allows non zero private “saving” to be possible.
+One example: Federal Government that virtually always goes into further public debt—which is one important method that allows private saving to be possible.
 Public debt is not just a terrible vice for which many believe governments are guilty—public debt is one way that makes it possible for private citizens to save.
 Secondly, non financial business also goes into debt by selling corporate bonds which also allows households to save.
-Thirdly, “exporters” have extra cash saving that they can loan to “importers,” although that puts “dissavers” in even greater debt with interest they need to pay.
+Thirdly, exporters have extra cash savings that they can loan to importers, although that puts dissavers in even greater debt with interest they need to pay.
 All these and others will be described in more detail in section 5 and 6—which shows how equal debt is created when savings of money are made.

-Despite the obvious recurrence of such actual economic events some economists said such events couldn’t possibly happen; because they didn’t fit their theory about how a capitalistic economy was supposed to work.
-Also, sometimes people called “supply siders” would mistakenly insist that what is needed is more supply, or even tax cuts for the rich.
+Despite the frequent recurrence of such actual economic events some economists said such events couldn’t possibly happen; because they didn’t fit their theory about how a capitalistic economy was supposed to work.
+People called supply siders would mistakenly insist that what is needed is more supply, or even tax cuts for the rich.

 6. Problem for our economy: Shifting to cheaper production labor in China and Mexico.
 Another possible recent cause is that much high labor intensive production has been moved out of the US to reduce labor cost, which further decreases the number of domestic workers having well paid jobs.
 So with lower labor cost, pay for management increases—while redundant and unemployed workers become in higher supply increasing the economic imbalance +$C within the US economy.